 CODES + ADVICE

 The Code of Practice for the Naming, Packaging and Promotion of Alcoholic Drinks was first published in 1996.
-This year we celebrate 25th anniversary of the Code.
+In 2021, we celebrated the 25th anniversary of the Code.
 The Code seeks to ensure that alcohol is promoted in a socially responsible way, only to those aged 18 and over, and in a way that does not appeal particularly to those who are vulnerable.
 The Code has helped create an industry that works effectively within the context of a self-regulatory model, while encouraging design, innovation and creativity.
-This has been done in a cost-effective, responsive and effective way.
+This has been done in an effective, responsive and inexpensive way.

-- Cost-effectively – the 12 leading members of the industry are currently funding the model for all to be protected at no cost to the public purse;
+- Inexpensively – the 15 leading members of the industry are currently funding the model for all to be protected at no cost to the public purse;

-- Responsively – there have been 6 updates to the Code over 25 years responding to changes in public attitudes and expanding its reach; all without recourse to Government or Parliamentary time;
+- Responsively – there have been five updates to the Code over 25 years responding to changes in public attitudes and expanding its reach; all without recourse to Government or Parliamentary time;

-Each month we will be releasing a blog from the regulatory team, providing more insight, advice and transparency to the process – find them here.
+Each month we released a blog from the regulatory team, providing more insight, advice and transparency to the process – find them here.

-We are also looking back on 25 decisions over 25 years via Twitter.
+We also looked back on 25 decisions over 25 years via Twitter.

 Supporting Communities Blog Series – Introduction

 Regulating Through Change